ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Disconnect-ExchangeOnline.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-Use the Disconnect-ExchangeOnline cmdlet in the Exchange Online PowerShell module to disconnect from PowerShell sessions that you opened using the Connect-ExchangeOnline or Connect-IPPSSession cmdlets.
+Use the Disconnect-ExchangeOnline cmdlet in the Exchange Online PowerShell module to disconnect the connections that you created using the Connect-ExchangeOnline or Connect-IPPSSession cmdlets.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX

 ```
+Disconnect-ExchangeOnline
-Disconnect-ExchangeOnline [-Confirm]
+ [-Confirm]
  [-WhatIf]
  [<CommonParameters>]
 ```